 Effective Public Policies Benefiting Children, Youth and Families

-Support the development of more effective equitable policies for families with young children in poverty by aligning targeted social services that support children’s development with workforce development services to increase family economic self sufficiency.
+Support the development of more effective policies for families with young children in poverty by aligning targeted social services that support children’s development with workforce development services to increase family economic self sufficiency.

 Support child safety and well-being by working with the legislature to provide the Florida Department of Children and Families the authority to be able to fine or file an injunction for summer camps that are in violation of the summer camp background screening requirements and continuing to support summer camp registration.